riazXrazor/sms-horizon-balance-check/README.md

 ### Usage

-Include the username/email and password on the command line using the -u and -p parameters.
+Include the username and apiKey on the command line using the -u and -k parameters.

 ```
-sms-horizon-balance-check -u [YOUR USERNAME] -p [YOUR PASSWORD]
+sms-horizon-balance-check -u [YOUR USERNAME] -k [API KEY]
 ```